simeononsecurity/simeononsecurity.ch/content/other/wingbits-mining-guide-hardware-setup-optimization/index.en.md

 For those interested, **Flight Tracking** involves the use of small computers, typically a Raspberry Pi, connected to a **software-defined radio (SDR)** USB stick operating at **1090 MHz**.
 This setup, known as a feeder or ADS-B receiver, captures aircraft positions transmitted on 1090 MHz, primarily through Automatic Dependent Surveillance–Broadcast (ADS-B).
 The essential components for building such a device are detailed below.

-{{< figure src="ADS-B_graphic.jpg" alt="Simplified ADS-B Network Example" caption="Simplified ADS-B Network Example - southwestantennas.com" link="https://www.southwestantennas.com/articles/introduction-to-ads-b-technology" >}}
+{{< figure src="ADS-B_graphic.webp" alt="Simplified ADS-B Network Example" caption="Simplified ADS-B Network Example - southwestantennas.com" link="https://www.southwestantennas.com/articles/introduction-to-ads-b-technology" >}}

 ### Unique Identifiers and Aircraft History